magento/merchdocs/.github/MAINTAINER_GUIDELINES.md

 ## Testing

 Currently, we only test internal links.
-In the future, we plan to expand tests to include external links, markdown linting, and spell checking.
+In the future, we plan to expand tests to include external links, Markdown linting, and spell checking.

 We use private CI/CD stack and do not provide access to it.